yiphei/yif-AI/encoder_decoder_transformer/sweep_configs/README.md

 This directory contains hyperparameter sweep configs that were experimented.
-Some of the hyperparameter names in these configs no longer match the respective ones in the model because they have been renamed for clarity.
+Some of the hyperparameter names in these configs no longer match the respective ones in model.py because they have been renamed for clarity.